-It is a collective discussion of theoretical issues by master's students under the guidance of the teacher.
+The practical class represents a collective discussion of theoretical issues by master's students under the supervision of the teacher.
 The main objectives of the practical training are:

-- consolidation, deepening and expansion of students' knowledge of the course;

-- development of the ability to set and solve intellectual problems and issues;

-- improvement of the students' ability to prove their point of view, as well as to prove and refute other judgements;

-- demonstration by students of the achieved level of theoretical training;

-- development of skills of independent work with literature.
+- consolidation, deepening and expansion of students' knowledge of the discipline; - formation of the ability to set and solve intellectual problems and issues; - improvement of the students' ability to argue their point of view, as well as to prove and refute other judgements; - demonstration by students of the achieved level of theoretical training; - formation of skills of independent work with literature.

-At seminars there are detailed discussions on the basis of the plan, oral questioning of students on the questions of the lesson, listening and discussion of reports (abstracts) of students, colloquium, solving linguistic problems, etc. The choice of the form of this lesson is determined by the specifics of the topic, the level of training of undergraduates, and is designed to provide the most complete disclosure of the content of the topic under discussion, to achieve the greatest activity of undergraduates.
+During practical classes extensive discussions are conducted based on the plan, oral questioning of students on the issues of the class, listening and discussion of reports (abstracts) of students, colloquium class, solving linguistic problems, etc. The choice of the form of practical training is determined by the specifics of the topic, the level of training of masters students, and is designed to provide the most complete disclosure of the content of the topic under discussion, to achieve the greatest activity of masters.
 When realising the competence approach in the educational process active forms of conducting classes are used.
 When studying various topics of the discipline, role-playing and business games, debates, case studies, brainstorming are used.

-Active learning methods used in teaching include:
+Among the active learning methods used in teaching are:

-- educational group discussions,
+- Learning group discussions,